-Having discussed the sample context, we now seek to consider potential urbanrural differences in performance that are independent of variations in the profile characteristics of firms (size, sector, age, etc.) (see Table 11).
+Having discussed the sample context, we now seek to consider potential urban-rural differences in performance that are independent of variations in the profile characteristics of firms (size, sector, age, etc.) (see Table 11).
 In order to do this, we use a Propensity Score Matching (PSM).
 When analysing the performance of rural economies, conclusions relating to business growth have previously been hampered by difficulties in distinguishing whether rural location has a distinctive effect, or whether the variations in performance reflect differences in size, sector and age of businesses in different locations.
 The analysis therefore used Propensity Score Matching (PSM) to control for the latter variables, allowing for a more nuanced assessment of any rural effects on business performance.
 PSM is widely used to evaluate labour market policies and medical programmes.
-Empirical examples can be found in diverse fields where we need to observe outcomes of the same units in the presence or absence of a treatment the treated group, whilst the urban firms are in the control (or non-treated) group.
-However, evaluating the causal effect of a treatment on a business outcome like turnover is complicated by the fact that we cannot observe the case in which a firm changes status from being classified as rural to it being urban (or vice-versa), so we do not observe the counter-factual situation of a rural firm's outcome had the firm not been rural but instead had it been urban (and vice-versa we do not observe the counter-factual for urban firms).
+Empirical examples can be found in diverse fields where we need to observe outcomes of the same units in the presence or absence of a treatment

+In this context, PSM is used to see whether differences in performance (measured by turnover or profitability) and in use of information/advice support, across all responding firms, is conditional on whether a firm operates from a rural or urban location.
+Thus the rural location becomes the 'treatment' and all rural firms are in the treated group, whilst the urban firms are in the control (or non-treated) group.
+However, evaluating the causal effect of a treatment on a business outcome like turnover is complicated by the fact that we cannot observe the case in which a firm changes status from being classified as rural to it being urban (or viceversa), so we do not observe the counter-factual situation of a rural firm's outcome had the firm not been rural but instead had it been urban (and vice-versa we do not observe the counter-factual for urban firms).
 Thus we address this problem by constructing a statistical counter-factual.
 We do this by calculating firstly the propensity scores (which have a value from 0 to 1) based on a set of pre-treatment characteristics, i.e. the covariates, for both treated and control observations.
 The set of covariates used is listed in table 11.